RandyLofgren/readme-gen/README.md

    ## Usage
-   The project can be used for easily creating ReadMes
+   The project can be used for easily creating a ReadMe---Type node index to run in the CLI